When does the next Practice Seminar take place?

 As a knowledge platform and movement, Soil to Soul advocates for healthy soils as the key to a nutrient-rich food system.
 Our mission is to share knowledge that empowers people to protect and regenerate soil.
 In collaboration with the Stiftung Lebensraum and the Biodynamic Education of Switzerland, we have developed the practical seminar “Living Soils, Sustainable Harvests”.
 This program enables farmers to learn and apply soil-friendly and soil-building methods of food production, with a strong focus on biodynamic farming and regenerative agriculture.

-Key topics include:
+Key topics included:

-Soil organisms and their role in building humus and enhancing soil fertility
+- Soil organisms and their role in building humus and enhancing soil fertility

-Composting techniques
+- Composting techniques

-Using plants to nourish and heal the soil
+- Using plants to nourish and heal the soil

-Soil cultivation methods
+- Soil cultivation methods

 You can find the full program below.

-Who Can Participate?
+Who Could Participate?

 Farmers who want to better understand, build, and regenerate their soil